The Balloon Buster

 It was in the days following the August 1 disaster that the 27th Aero Squadron started getting its new Spads to replace the aging Neuports.
 Though the Spads became popular with the fliers of the 94th and 147th Squadrons, the men of the Eagle Squadron hated them for their unreliable engines.
 On August 9 a 13-plane reconnaissance flight was mounted to boost Hartney's pilots from the doldrums the August 1 disaster had dealt them.
 Four of the Spads had so many problems they had to make forced landings, including the one piloted by Frank Luke.
 Luke's was the only of the four Spads that was salvageable.

 The squadron continued flights over the coming days, finally engaging in their first combat action in two weeks on August 14.
 Though neither side scored a victory, the bullet holes in the canvas of the returning Spads proved that the 27th Aero Squadron was back in the battle.
 It was a badly needed morale boost, especially in view of the recent victories of now ACE Eddie Rickenbacker and the "Hat in the Ring Squadron".
-Competition was fierce among the squadrons of the 1st Pursuit Group, but it seemed that the 94th was the perpetual front-runner.
+The competition was fierce among the squadrons of the 1st Pursuit Group, but it seemed that the 94th was the perpetual front-runner.

 From the arrival of Frank Luke on July 25 until his purported victory on August 16, the only victories scored by the entire 27th Aero Squadron were the six enemy planes claimed in the August 1 battle.